On the statistical theory of self-gravitating collisionless dark matter flow: Conclusions

 For second order velocity correlation tensor $Q_{ij}(r)$, three scalar correlation functions (total $R_{2} $, longitudinal $L_{2} $, and transverse $T_{2} $ in Figs. \ref{fig:5}, \ref{fig:6} and \ref{fig:7}) can be obtained by contraction of indices (Eqs. \eqref{ZEqnNum935612} to \eqref{ZEqnNum991811}), with kinematic relations in Eqs. \eqref{ZEqnNum314105} and \eqref{ZEqnNum320035} for three different types of flow.
 These relations are then used to characterize the nature of SG-CFD flow.
 Simulation results confirms the constant divergence flow on small and irrotational flow on large scales (Eq. \eqref{ZEqnNum956600} and Fig. \ref{fig:4}).
-The velocity dispersion functions $\sigma _{u}^{2} \left(r\right)$ and $\sigma _{d}^{2} \left(r\right)$ (Eqs. \eqref{ZEqnNum726048} and \eqref{ZEqnNum904685} and Fig. \ref{fig:8}) represent the kinetic energy contained below or above a given scale \textit{r} and are related to the correlation function $R_{2}$ (Eq. \eqref{ZEqnNum910224}).
-The function $E_{ur}$ describes the real-space energy distribution on different scales that contains the same information as velocity spectrum function (Eq. \eqref{ZEqnNum359490} and Fig. \ref{fig:10}).
+The velocity dispersion functions $\sigma _{u}^{2} \left(r\right)$ and $\sigma _{d}^{2} \left(r\right)$ (Eqs. \eqref{ZEqnNum726048} and \eqref{ZEqnNum904685} and Fig. \ref{fig:8}) represent the kinetic energy contained below or above scale \textit{r} and are related to the correlation $R_{2}$ (Eq. \eqref{ZEqnNum910224}).
+The function $E_{ur}$ describes the real-space energy distribution on different scales (Eq. \eqref{ZEqnNum359490} and Fig. \ref{fig:10}).

 Two definitions of longitudinal structure functions $S_{2}^{lp} $ and $S_{2}^{l} $ are introduced (Eqs. \eqref{ZEqnNum250774}, \eqref{ZEqnNum414891} and Figs. \ref{fig:13}, \ref{fig:22}).
 Both definitions are equivalent for incompressible flow and are different for dark matter flow due to the collisionless nature.
 The limiting correlation of longitudinal velocity on the smallest scale $\rho _{L} \left(r=0\right)=0.5$ is a distinct feature of collisionless flow (Eq. \eqref{ZEqnNum350084} and Fig. \ref{fig:15}), while $\rho _{L} \left(r=0\right)=1$ for incompressible flow.
 Assuming gravity is the only interaction and no radiation produced from particle "annihilation" on the smallest scale, this feature leads to an increase in particle mass converted from kinetic energy during annihilation (Eq. \eqref{ZEqnNum962574}).